Diocese of Reno: 2010 to present

 In 2021, Pope Francis named Auxiliary Bishop Daniel Mueggenborg from the Archdiocese of Seattle as the next bishop of Reno.
-As of 2023, Mueggenborg is the bishop of Reno.
 The diocese became part of the Archdiocese of Las Vegas's ecclesiastical province upon the archdiocese's elevation as a metropolitan see in May 2023.

 Sex abuse

-Reverend Edmund Boyle, a chaplain at St. Mary's Hospital in Reno, was charged in 1987 with sexually molesting a 12-year-old boy.
-The developmentally disabled victim was terminally ill.
-A nurse discovered Boyle exposing himself to the boy at Riverside Hospital for Skilled Care in Reno.
-He was later convicted of lewdness with a child.
-Boyle was later accused of sexually abusing minors in Washington State and Oregon.
+Edmund Boyle, a chaplain at St. Mary's Regional Medical Center, was charged in 1987 with sexually molesting a 12-year-old boy who was mentally disabled.
+Boyle was later convicted of lewdness with a child.